Great Depression: Italy

 The Great Depression hit Italy very hard.
-As industries came close to failure they were bought out by the banks in a largely illusionary bail-out—the assets used to fund the purchases were largely worthless.
+As industries came close to failure, they were bought out by the banks in a largely illusionary bailout—the assets used to fund the purchases were largely worthless.
 This led to a financial crisis peaking in 1932 and major government intervention.
 The Industrial Reconstruction Institute (IRI) was formed in January 1933 and took control of the bank-owned companies, suddenly giving Italy the largest state-owned industrial sector in Europe (excluding the USSR).
 IRI did rather well with its new responsibilities—restructuring, modernising and rationalising as much as it could.
 It was a significant factor in post-1945 development.
 But it took the Italian economy until 1935 to recover the manufacturing levels of 1930—a position that was only 60% better than that of 1913.

 Japan

 The Great Depression did not strongly affect Japan.
 The Japanese economy shrank by 8% during 1929–31.
 Japan's Finance Minister Takahashi Korekiyo was the first to implement what have come to be identified as Keynesian economic policies: first, by large fiscal stimulus involving deficit spending; and second, by devaluing the currency.
 Takahashi used the Bank of Japan to sterilize the deficit spending and minimize resulting inflationary pressures.
 Econometric studies have identified the fiscal stimulus as especially effective.

 The devaluation of the currency had an immediate effect.
 Japanese textiles began to displace British textiles in export markets.
 The deficit spending proved to be most profound and went into the purchase of munitions for the armed forces.
 By 1933, Japan was already out of the depression.
-By 1934, Takahashi realized that the economy was in danger of overheating, and to avoid inflation, moved to reduce the deficit spending that went towards armaments and munitions.
+By 1934, Takahashi realized that the economy was in danger of overheating, and to avoid inflation, he moved to reduce the deficit spending that went towards armaments and munitions.

 This resulted in a strong and swift negative reaction from nationalists, especially those in the army, culminating in his assassination in the course of the February 26 Incident.
 This had a chilling effect on all civilian bureaucrats in the Japanese government.
 From 1934, the military's dominance of the government continued to grow.
-Instead of reducing deficit spending, the government introduced price controls and rationing schemes that reduced, but did not eliminate inflation, which remained a problem until the end of World War II.
+Instead of reducing deficit spending, the government introduced price controls and rationing schemes that reduced but did not eliminate inflation, which remained a problem until the end of World War II.

 The deficit spending had a transformative effect on Japan.
 Japan's industrial production doubled during the 1930s.
 Further, in 1929 the list of the largest firms in Japan was dominated by light industries, especially textile companies (many of Japan's automakers, such as Toyota, have their roots in the textile industry).
 By 1940 light industry had been displaced by heavy industry as the largest firms inside the Japanese economy.